farshard/Lowkey-Llama/README.md

 The launcher will:
 1. Check and install dependencies
 2. Verify Ollama installation and pull required models
-3. Start the API server
+3. Start the API server (default port 8000, falls back to 8001-8005 if needed)
 4. Launch the Streamlit UI
 5. Open your default browser automatically